 Related: How Much of a Personal Loan Can I Get?

-2. Check your credit report and score.
+2. Check your credit score and credit report

 To benefit from personal loan refinancing, you’d likely need a better credit score than you had when you secured your original personal loan.
 With a higher score (and lengthier credit history), you might qualify for a lower interest rate on the new personal loan.

-3. Compare lenders and choose your loan option.
+3. Compare lenders and choose your loan option

 Be sure to compare as many personal loan lenders as possible to find the right loan for you.
 Consider interest rates, repayment terms, fees, and any restrictions the lender might have on refinancing personal loans.